(ED)I Won’t Wait: A Cabaret on Inclusion

-Yet, despite attention, despite scrutiny, I frequently hear from funders and from institutions that this will take time and that we need more, MORE, data.
+Yet, despite attention, despite scrutiny, I frequently hear from policymakers and from institutions that this will take time and that we need more, MORE, data.

-Please sir, can I have some more…data on the challenges facing researchers.
+Please sir, can I have some more…data on the challenges facing marginalised and minoritised groups?

 These plans frequently involve the development of committees and groups as well as the collection and analysis of data.
-Interventions and change for the affected groups is frequently absent.
+Interventions and change for the affected groups are frequently absent.

 But inclusion can’t wait.
 Inclusion is not an additional cost.
 It is an operational cost, like water, like electricity.
-And if you don’t resource equality, diversity, and inclusion sufficiently AND SOON, the red letters will start to come in.
+Inclusion is an essential element of leadership, business strategy, and business planning.
+And if you don’t resource equality, diversity, and inclusion sufficiently AND SOON, the red letters will soon start to come in.

 EDI can’t wait.
 I can’t wait.

 Given the preoccupation we have with data, it seems quite sensible to begin with some numbers.
-And for this, I always put on my data affirming glasses.
+And for this, I will put on my data affirming glasses.